 Woila is hyperactive.
 She knows her BarkBox by just one look and sniff (although she is equally tempted by Rover’s large BarkBox).
 The first thing Woila went to this month was Healthy Dogma’s Bacon Treats.
 These were grainy in texture, and crunchy (I suppose).
 The outer package also had cute images of Halloween.
 BarkBox has sent many treats from Healthy Dogma before, so Woila isn’t new to these.

 The second treat bag was American Hound All Natural Jerky Dog Treats.
 Pork and Sweet Potato are the magic combination of these that left Woila wanting more and more!

 The toys of this month are the biggest highlights.
 They were simply adorable!
 The first toy that caught Woila’s attention was a cauldron plush toy.
 The rope handles and squeakers were perfect for her to toss about.
 The second plush toy was a zombie squirrel.
 This one; oh, it drove Woila crazy.
 She probably mistook it for a real misshaped animal and gnawed it all the more.
 This October BarkBox was a full on win-win at our home because both the toys lasted long with our heavy chewer girl!

-To read authentic reviews from pet lovers, click here.
+To read authentic subscription box reviews from dog lovers, subscribe to our blog.